-But what about the positives?
+But what about the positives of travel?
 Can you list these?
-What about the way in which tourism increases economic growth, quality of living, and actually works to preserve local cultures and communities?
+What about the way in which tourism increases economic growth, quality of living and actually works to preserve local cultures and communities?

 Your money is going straight into the local economy